The next phase of Marie Kondo’s empire is here

 Part of Kondo and Kawahara’s genius has been successfully transforming the thesis of Kondo’s first book into a full-fledged, multifaceted brand.
 Her book came at the perfect time for the American market.
 In many ways, America is built on the idea that consumerism is the key to happiness: Indeed, this is one definition of the American dream.
 When the book landed in the United States five years ago, it came as a revelation to American readers that their massive quantities of stuff might be, in fact, making them less happy.
 Kondo’s point was that extraneous objects prevent us from enjoying the things, people, and experiences that really matter to us.
 So instead, we should really think about how much we value everything in our lives, and only hold on to the things that truly matter to us.

 By 2015, the “Kondo Effect” was in full force.
 The New York Times reported that some consignment stores saw a 20% increase in inventory after Kondo’s book was published with people getting rid of their clothes, shoes, bags, and jewelry.
-In recent years, as Americans have become more aware about how their consumerism negatively impacts the planet, Kondo’s philosophy resonates because it allows people to enjoy the experience of owning less.
+In recent years, as Americans have become more aware of how their consumerism negatively impacts the planet, Kondo’s philosophy resonates because it allows people to enjoy the experience of owning less.

 These days, however, instead of focusing on the “owning less” part of that philosophy, Kondo highlights the “sparking joy” part.
 This new approach seems more conducive to building an enduring business—particularly one that now involves selling products.
 And Kondo doesn’t see the new e-commerce store as a pivot, but simply an opportunity to focus on a different part of her philosophy, namely, the art of conscious consumption.